40 Wedding Altar Decorations and Ideas

 DIY Wedding Altar Decorations: Tips and Cost

-Even if you’ve never made wedding altar decorations before, there are lots of ways to successfully pull it off.
+Even if you’ve never made altar decorations before, there are lots of ways to successfully pull it off.
 Here are some things to keep in mind:

 Most wedding altar decorations include an arch, which should be about 144 inches tall.

 When it comes to your budget, there is virtually no end to your options, regardless of how much or how little you want to spend.
 On average though, you can assume that all of your wedding decorations will cost around $1,810.
-This means your wedding altar decorations will cost a fraction of that price.
+This means your altar decorations will cost a fraction of that price.